 Can I get mitigating circumstances for an exam or presentation?

-If you have personal circumstances or illness affecting you in the lead up to your exam and you feel your performance will be affected, you should apply for Additional Consideration.
+If you have personal circumstances affecting you, such as illness and you feel your performance will be affected, you should apply for Additional Consideration.
 You will need to provide evidence and will need to be able to explain what impact your circumstances are having on your ability to perform to your normal standard.

-If you are late to your exam, you must follow the steps found here.
+If you are late to your exam, you must follow the guidance for assessments on campus.
 Depending on your reasons for being late and how late you are, you may need to apply for mitigating circumstances.

 If you get ill during an in-person exam you must tell the Invigilator who will fill out a report.
 You can use this report as evidence when you apply for mitigating circumstances, which you should do as soon as possible after the exam.
 You will still need to provide medical evidence, so you should try to see your doctor as soon as possible.